ashim-nepal/Basic-Algorithms/README.md

 #### What does this repository consist of?

 This repo is full of different kinds of Algorithms I have learned/practiced.
 Projects may vary from being simple to advanced.
+Initial projests are all basic.

 #### What programming language is used for Algorithm?